Introduction: APIS - Automated Plant Irrigation System

 Developed by me:

-Version 1.7.1 of the current APIS sketch is available on Github
+Latest version of the APIS sketch, including fritzing schematics file, is available on Github

 Step 12: *** WE WON !!! ***